Menopause marks the permanent end to a person’s menstrual cycle (AMS 2022.)

 Treatment of Early Menopause

 While there is no treatment available to make the ovaries function, there is a chance that they will start to work again on their own.
-In fact, about 10% of people with POI who continue to try for a pregnancy, succeed, despite their diagnosis (Better Health Channel 2018).
+In fact, up to 10% of people with POI experience a brief recovery of ovarian function, sometimes even resulting in pregnancy (Kapoor 2023).

 HRT comes in several forms, including: